A Complete Timeline Of Chris Brown's Legal Troubles

 Chris Brown pleaded guilty after assaulting Rihanna in 2009

 2009 was a big year for both Chris Brown and his then-girlfriend Rihanna.
-At the time, they were the ultimate power couple — two fresh-faced Hollywood stars who met as teens and, by all accounts, would inevitably spend their 20s on the Billboard charts fielding a trail of paparazzi.
-That year, the pair were set to perform at the Grammy Awards, and both received numerous nominations, but neither of them made it to the ceremony.
+At the time, they were the ultimate power couple — two fresh-faced Hollywood stars who met as teens and, by all accounts, would inevitably spend their 20s on the Billboard charts and fielding a trail of paparazzi.
+That year, the pair was set to perform at the Grammy Awards, and both received numerous nominations, but neither of them made it to the ceremony.

-According to The Guardian, Rihanna canceled her appearance following a pre-Grammy party after an argument with Brown over a text message from another woman turned violent.
+Rihanna canceled her appearance following a pre-Grammy party after an argument with Brown over a text message from another woman turned violent.
 Per the police report obtained by CNN, Brown "punched" the singer in the left eye before driving away and continuing "to punch her in the face with his right hand while steering the vehicle with his left hand."
 Rihanna was hospitalized and left with visible facial injuries (the disturbing photos later circled around the internet) and Brown was arrested.

 If you or someone you know is dealing with domestic abuse, you can call the National Domestic Violence Hotline at 1−800−799−7233.
 You can also find more information, resources, and support at their website.